AS207960/docs/docs/hexdns/dnssec.md

     If you want to check that DNSSEC is configured correctly [DNSViz](https://dnsviz.net/) is a great tool for that (also makes pretty graphs).

-If you want to sud-delegate from your zone on HexDNS to another nameserver with DNSSEC, you'll need to create DS records in HexDNS.
+If you want to sub-delegate from your zone on HexDNS to another nameserver with DNSSEC, you'll need to create DS records in HexDNS.
 The relevant table is at the bottom of the zone page.